-The current available data from the ongoing ChAdOx1 nCoV-19 trial suggests the GMC of antispike IgG measured by standardised ELISA is around 859 EU/ml at D28 post boost dose (4 weeks after boost at D56 -D84) among participants aged 40-55 years old (n=47) with a standard Com-COV2 Protocol ©Copyright: The University of Oxford deviation of 0.4.
+The current available data from the ongoing ChAdOx1 nCoV-19 trial suggests the GMC of antispike IgG measured by standardised ELISA is around 859 EU/ml at D28 post boost dose (4 weeks after boost at D56 -D84) among participants aged 40-55 years old (n=47) with a standard deviation of 0.4.
 As the study population is a relatively older population and their first vaccine was received in non-trial settings, we decide to inflate the variation by 30%.